rovellipaolo/gnome-shell-extension-sermon/README.md

 ...

-DockerRepository.isInstalled()
+Container.isInstalled()
-  ✔ when Docker program is found, returns true
+  ✔ when container engine is found, returns true
-  ✔ when Docker program is not found, returns false
+  ✔ when container engine is not found, returns false

-DockerRepository.getContainers()
+Container.getContainers()
-  ✔ when retrieving the Docker containers, docker ps command is executed
+  ✔ when retrieving the containers, container engine ps command is executed

-DockerRepository.parseContainers()
+Container.parseContainers()
-  ✔ when pasing command execution result with Docker containers, returns a list of containers ✔ when pasing command execution result without Docker containers, returns an empty list
+  ✔ when pasing command execution result with containers, returns a list of containers ✔ when pasing command execution result without containers, returns an empty list

-DockerRepository.startContainer()
+Container.startContainer()
-  ✔ when starting a Docker container, docker start command is executed
+  ✔ when starting a container, container engine start command is executed

-DockerRepository.stopContainer()
+Container.stopContainer()
-  ✔ when stopping a Docker container, docker stop command is executed
+  ✔ when stopping a Docker container, container engine stop command is executed

-DockerRepository.restartContainer()
+Container.restartContainer()
-  ✔ when restarting a Docker container, docker restart command is executed
+  ✔ when restarting a Docker container, container engine restart command is executed

-DockerRepository.removeContainer()
+Container.removeContainer()
-  ✔ when removing a Docker container, docker rm command is executed
+  ✔ when removing a Docker container, container engine rm command is executed

 ...